cubegsm/sfwd/README.md

     0x3 in binary is 11, i.e. the first two ports (0 and 1) are active.
     In this case, these correspond to tap0 and tap1.

+    --stats_period
+    Determines the frequency of interface statistics output

 # Debuging

 After launching, the application outputs detailed logs showing memory pool allocation,